 Since childhood, Shuki has wanted to share the history of Masada with people of all faiths and backgrounds.
 In addition to building the museum, he also composed a stage musical inspired by Masada.
 In the production, a troupe of Jewish actors living in the Warsaw Ghetto during World War II perform the story of Masada as an act of resistance.
 “Imagine This” debuted in London’s West End in 2008; the filmed version is often shown on PBS, and the stage musical continues to be performed by theatre troupes throughout the world.
 The museum at Masada opened with a stunning event that included a stage concert featuring songs from the musical.

-The Yigal Yadin Museum was designed theatrically, allowing visitors to experience the story of Masada in a personal, immersive way.
+The Yigal Yadin Museum at Masada opened on May 3, 2007.
+The museum is designed theatrically, allowing visitors to experience the story of Masada in a personal, immersive way.
 The guided audio tour includes a soundtrack composed by Shuki.
 The Foundation’s gift of the museum will help future generations learn and experience the historical events of Masada.